hostoo/hostoo-cache/readme.txt

 * WP-Stateless
 * Elementor

-The vast majority of plugins and themes are compatible with LiteSpeed Cache.
+The vast majority of plugins and themes are compatible with Hostoo Cache.
 The most up-to-date compatibility information can be found [in our documentation](https://docs.litespeedtech.com/lscache/lscwp/thirdparty/)

 == Changelog ==